 If you could change one thing in the musical world and it would become a reality, what would that be?

 We need more education in schools, we need kids to learn arts, music, history, geography.
 We need more culture.
 That’s what we need.
-Saying things against Facebook, Amazon, Spotify it really doesn’t help, and perhaps it doesn’t matter at al. What matters, that the humanity is pretty uneducated.
-There fore we end up with Trump, Bolsonaro or similar imbeciles, and without any feasible and valid alternative.
-Uneducated masses are unable to elect proper politicians who can help culture and education.
-Yes I am an optimist and a very positive person, but sometimes I am skeptical in there is a hope for the consciousness of humans.
+Criticising Facebook, Amazon, Spotify it really doesn’t help, the humanity is moving forward, and only the future will judge if that’s good or a bad change.
+I am open to embrace new technologies and new realities.
+What matters, that the humanity is pretty uneducated and lazy to learn, that shoyulkd change, but not sure how, since the politicianship is not interested in arts and education.
+And we are ending up with pseudo-leaders such as Trump or Bolsonaro or similar imbeciles, and we witness the introduction of technocrats who are completely and totally detached from the reality of regular humans, like Elon Musk, and without any feasible and valid alternative to improve the education and combat the ignorance.
+Modern Neros and Caligulas are leading and ruining the world.
+Uneducated masses are unable to elect proper politicians who can help culture and education, and the progress of the humanity.
+Despite me being an optimist and a very positive person, sometimes I am skeptical in there is a hope for the consciousness of humans.

 What moment changed your music life the most?
 Which meetings have been the most important experiences for you?

 I met Elton Dean in Bari, Italy, in 1987.
 Then I came to New York in August 1990 and worked for Studio T Graphics, a legendary one-stop graphic design shop founded by Brazilian photographer and graphic artist Fernando Natalici.
 Through Studio T I met a lot of people, some famous, some infamous, and I became friends with interesting music-loving people.
 In 1998 I met Giorgo Gomelski and Soft Machine bassist Hugh Hopper in New York.
 In January 2002 I met the mighty Allan Holdsworth.
 In June 2002 I co-produced the Soft Works album 'Abracadabra', the beginning of the new regenerated and renewed legacy of one of my favorite bands, Soft Machine.
 After 22 years, I am still carrying the torch of Soft Machine.
-And I had a long history of working with Allan.
-I then I took PFM to Japan in May 2002, the first of 52 trips to Japan, the first of over 70 tours in Japan, and the first of over 300 albums I helped license for my clients to Japanese record labels.
-Then everything happened like a snowball, like an incredible magic domino effect.
-Then I befriended Tony Levin, and much more.
+And I had a long history of working with Holdsworth.
+I took PFM to Japan in May 2002, the first of my 52 trips to Japan, and the first of over 70 tours in Japan, and helping the licensing of their 3 albums from the end of the century and making possible live album and DVD are first of over 300 albums I helped license for my clients to Japanese record labels.
+Then everything was happening like a snowball, like an incredible magic domino effect.
+Then I befriended Tony Levin in 2008, and much more.
 I said before, I can write a book about it (actually I started on my book, but it will take years before it is finished).

 My legacy of what I am doing will be marked by my association with Soft Machine, Allan Holdsworth and Tony Levin.
-But I also met some of the most talented and genius musicians I have ever had the opportunity to meet: Markus Reuter, Gary Husband and Diego Amador.
+But I also met some of the most talented and genius musicians I have ever had the opportunity to work with: Markus Reuter, Gary Husband and Diego Amador.

 Are there any specific memories or highlights of your career that you would like to tell us about?!
 (Photo: Leonardo Pavkovic)